Bengali Hindus

 Around the 8th century, the Bengali language branched off from Magadhi Prakrit, a derivative of Sanskrit that was prevalent in the eastern region of the Indian subcontinent at that time.
 During the Sena period (11th – 12th century) the Bengali culture developed into a distinct culture, within the civilisation.
 Bengali Hindus and Muslims were at the forefront of the Bengal Renaissance in the 19th century; the Bengal region was noted for its participation in the struggle for independence from the British rule.

 At the time of the independence of India in 1947, the province of Bengal was partitioned between India and East Pakistan, part of the Muslim-majority state of Pakistan.
 Millions of Bengali Hindus numbering around 2,519,557 (1941–1951) have migrated from East Bengal (later Bangladesh) and settled in West Bengal and other states of India.
 The migration continued in waves through the fifties and sixties, especially as a results of the 1950 East Pakistan riots, which led to the migration of 4.5 million Hindus to India, according to one estimate.
 The massacre of East Pakistanis in the Bangladesh Liberation War of 1971 led to exodus of millions of Hindus to India.

-Devi Durga Sculpture by Sandalwood.
-Found in Murshidabad, West Bengal.
-Now kept in Indian Museum, Kolkata.
+Sandalwood sculpture of Durga, Indian Museum, Kolkata.